Domo42/external-party-simulator/README.md

 }
 ```

-Note the the ```MessageReceivedEvent.create``` call specified the a string
+Note the the ```MessageReceivedEvent.create``` call specified the string
 "delayedMessage" as parameter.
-This string is used again in the next snipped
+This string is used again in the next snippet
 to create a handler that is only triggered for this specific (internal)
 message type.
-This filtering is cause by returning "delayedMessage" as message
+This filtering is caused by returning "delayedMessage" as message
 type.

 ```groovy